Gullah: Origin of the Gullah–Geechee people

 By the middle of the 18th century, thousands of acres in the Georgia and South Carolina Lowcountry, and the Sea Islands were developed as African rice fields.
-African farmers from the "Rice Coast" brought the skills for cultivation and tidal irrigation that made rice farming one of the most successful industries in early America.
+African farmers from the "Rice Coast" brought the skills for cultivation and tidal irrigation that made slaveholders wealthy in the Sea Islands.
+The majority of rice produced in the Lowcountry came from Georgetown County, South Carolina.